-Improve your cardio fitness and burn some calories with this easy to follow interval walking program.
-It uses a mixture of normal and brisk walking paces to get your heart rate up for maximum benefit from your walk.
+Improve your cardio fitness and burn some calories with this easy to follow 20 minute brisk walk program.
+It uses a mixture of normal and brisk walking intervals to get your heart rate up for maximum benefit from your walk.

 What is brisk walking?

-As you can see from the chart below, the time intervals change over the course of the 6 weeks.
-Although the walks stay at 20 minutes, the time walking at a brisk pace increases each week.
+As you can see from the chart below, each week the walk is split into 5 intervals of normal speed and brisk walking.
+Although the walks stay at 20 minutes total length, the time walking at a brisk pace increases each week.

 How often should you walk?

 So that your fitness improves enough each week to progress to the next week’s schedule, you should do the walk at least 3 times a week.
 If you can manage 4 or 5 times, even better!